 What You Should Know About Graduating From Community College in Alabama

 As you pursue higher education, it’s important to consider your career potential and salary expectations.
-Data from May 2020 revealed that the highest paying jobs that require an associate degree in Alabama were air traffic controllers, radiation therapists, avionics technicians, occupational therapy assistants, and funeral home managers.
+Data from May 2021 revealed that the highest paying jobs that require an associate degree in Alabama were air traffic controllers, nuclear technicians, avionics technicians, funeral home managers, and occupational therapy assistants.

 After getting their associate degree, many students decide to enter the workforce.
-The occupations projected to have the most annual job openings in Alabama between 2018 and 2028 are preschool teachers (excluding special education), paralegals and legal assistants, physical therapist assistants, dental hygienists, and electronic engineering technicians.
+The occupations projected to have the most annual job openings in Alabama between 2021 and 2031 are preschool teachers (excluding special education), paralegals and legal assistants, radiologic technicians, physical therapist assistants, and dental hygienists.

 When reviewing your career options, you should also consider which jobs are expected to undergo a drop in employment.
-The jobs projected to have the greatest decline for associate degree holders in Alabama are respiratory therapy technicians, desktop publishers, electro-mechanical technicians, human resources assistants (excluding payroll and timekeeping), and mechanical drafters.
+The jobs projected to have the greatest decline for associate degree holders in Alabama are desktop publishers, human resources assistants (excluding payroll and timekeeping), and drafters.

 As you research community college programs in Alabama, keep in mind which financial aid opportunities are available to you.
 Below is a list of federal and state resources that connect associate degree students to the different grants, scholarships, and financial aid opportunities in Alabama.